Honda MIIMO HRM310 robot mower review

 Designed around a 1.8Ah Li-ion battery, which takes 30 minutes to charge yet provides 40 minutes of run time once full.
 When the battery dips below 30%, the unit automatically returns to the dock and starts to recharge.

 This long-lasting battery is combined with a near-silent motor, means it only produces 62 dB in noise and efficient to run with zero emissions.
 You can set this robomower to mow around the clock without disturbing you or, more importantly, the neighbours!

 Using a combination of bump and lift sensors, and boundary wire, the MIIMO intelligently navigates around your lawn while avoiding obstacles.
 If you decide to move the unit while it’s running, the sensors will detect this and will force the unit to stop.

 In terms of mowing, the Honda MIIMO HRM310 uses 3 blades which together create a cutting width of 22 cm.
 These blades sit on an adjustable plate which can be move between 2 and 6 cm using a simple dial system.
 It’s 3 selectable mowing settings allow you to tailor the cut.

 All you need to do is set the timer and mowing setting using the control panel, then relax as sit MIIMO does the mowing!
 It will also feed all clipping back into the ground, ensure your lawn is continually mulched with key nutrients.

 One of the major concerns when buying a robotic lawnmower is theft.
-Thankfully Honda has included a sophisticated anti-theft alarm system which ensures if someone does try to steal it, they can’t operate it.
+Thankfully, Honda has included a sophisticated anti-theft alarm system which ensures if someone tries to steal it, they can’t operate it.